Will, tell us a little more about this unique COVID-19 hobby that you’ve been developing?

 Would you say that your mood each day effects your selection process then for the next portrait?

 Yes, that affects it!
 For example, on the fifth day I was feeling quite upbeat and it was quite a sunny day, and I found Anthony van Dyck’s Self-Portrait with a Sunflower.
-There’s no sunflowers in my garden, so I just stuck some orange and yellow socks on the washing line!
+There aren't any sunflowers in my garden, so I just stuck some orange and yellow socks on the washing line!

 It’s definitely a good project for resourcefulness, as well as making you examine the way that the artist has painted it, where the light’s coming from, why they’ve used certain props.
 Another rule of mine is that I can edit things like the contrast and brightness with my phone, but don’t use any filters, so all lighting effects have to be created by me.

-Do you rely on different times of day then in order to shoot certain ones?
+Do you rely on different times of day to shoot certain ones?

 Yeah, for example the other day it was quite cloudy, so I recreated a Rene Magritte (The Son of Man, 1964) on that day, as it features a cloudy/stormy sky, which I was experiencing at the time.